about & contact

 2020 Solo exhibition Architecture of Heaven at Centre Tour à Plomb, in collaboration with SB34-The Pool, curated by Pauline Hatzigeorigiou, Brussels (BE)

-2020 Exhibition of performances Somnambulism at the Vilnius International Theatre Festival Sirenos, Vilnius (LT)
+2020 Exhibition of five performances Somnambulism at the Vilnius International Theatre Festival Sirenos, Vilnius (LT)

 2020 Associated researcher and commission for a new performance at The Institute of Things to Come, curated by Valerio Del Baglivo, Turin/Ghent (IT/BE)